Help with the beginnings of a homestead in the Kootenays, Canada

 I can provide cooked meals in the mornings each morning.
 My cooking is quite simple, and fortunately for the volunteers, I prefer to use mostly organic materials.
 If you appreciate high quality food, this will work out well for everyone!

-Lunch/dinner we will figure out a schedule where everyone gets to contribute to the process of making/eating food.
+Lunch/dinner we will figure out a schedule where everyone gets to contribute in some way to the process of making/eating food.

 This is generally structured and is a conversation to be had on the first day.
 Volunteers will have access to the kitchen in the cabin, and provided with food.
 Kitchen access is available during the day, but not in the middle of the night!(Someone, usually me, lives in the yurt!)

-Volunteers are encouraged to cook and clean, although they can put hours towards other tasks if they really don't like to cook or clean.
-Cooking, cleaning, and duties performed in any living environment we generally don't count towards hours for the exchange.
-We believe that eating food, cleaning dishes, taking poops, cleaning messes/spills and such is a normal part of living in any setting.. and is not part of an energy exchange.
+Volunteers are encouraged to cook and clean.
+Cooking, cleaning, eating, and other activities that would normally be performed in any living environment generally doesn't count towards working hours for the exchange.
+We believe that eating food, cleaning dishes, taking poops, cleaning messes/spills and such is a normal part of living in any setting.. and is not part of the energy exchange.
+It's a bit different if there are 4people+ on the land, in that case often time one person ends up cooking/cleaning most of the time, and it does become part of the contribution!

 Other stuff: